kencu/Build-Scripts/README.md

 On Red Hat based systems you should install `gc-devel`.
 On Debian based systems you should install `libgc-dev`.
 If a package is not available then you should manually build the garbage collector.

 If you attempt a manual build then `build-boehm-gc.sh` may work for you.
-But the script is pinned at Boehm-GC 7.2k due to C++11 dependencies.
+But the script is pinned at Boehm-GC 7.2k to avoid C++11 dependencies.
 And the manual build may not integrate well if a program uses alternate stacks and signals.

 ## Documentation